-D. Final Essay 20%
+D. Final Essay (Choose ONE only)

-A paper of between 1,000-1,500 words (excluding references) that draws on careful reading of and conversation with class themes and texts to critically analyze and advance debates in human values.
-Due Tuesday, 8 December 2020 (6pm).
+- 1. Two pieces of the above reflexive memos.
+That is, if students have submitted 2 of the items in section C by the due dates, students are not required to submit the final essay as listed below. - 2.
+A paper of 1,000 words that draws on careful reading of and conversation with class themes and texts to critically analyze and advance debates in human values.
+Due Wednesday, 8 December 2021, 5pm.